marxin/texi2rst-generated/sphinx/gccint/operand-constraints.rst

 .. index:: define_memory_constraint

-MD Expressiondefine_memory_constraintnamedocstringexpUse this expression for constraints that match a subset of all memory
+MD Expression define_memory_constraint name docstring expUse this expression for constraints that match a subset of all memory
 operands: that is, ``reload`` can make them match by converting the operand to the form :samp:`(mem (reg :samp:`{X}` ))`, where :samp:`{X}` is a base register (from the register class specified by